 Saving our commons

-The Open Spaces Society is the guardian of all commons in England and Wales.
+The Open Spaces Society is the guardian of all common land in England and Wales.
+Many areas of common land have names such as Clapham Common while others are simply known locally as ‘the common’.

 Such is the recognition of our role, we are notified of all applications for works on, and exchanges of, common land.
 Read about some of our recent campaigns to protect commons here.